JacobSanford/drupal-8-ci-workflow/LocalDevelopment.md

 > vendor/bin/dockworker instance:start-over
 ```

+And you're developing!
 To get a list of available dockworker commands:

 ```
 vendor/bin/dockworker